-- Parents attending Family Law hearings in Dept. 11 or Dept. 19 at 725 Court Street, Martinez, California can also utilize this service.
+- Parents attending Family Law hearings in Dept. 2 at 725 Court Street, Martinez, California can also utilize this service.

 - NOT ELIGIBLE: Jurors and those with business in Criminal, Civil, Juvenile or Probate courts are not eligible to utilize the Children's Waiting Room.